OpenOCL/openocl.github.io/posts/2019-01-06-api-docs-website.md

 title: API docs are on the website
 ---

-Go to [api-docs](api-docs) to view all classes, methods, and function that you need to implement optimal control problems with OpenOCL.
+Go to [../api-docs](api-docs) to view all classes, methods, and function that you need to implement optimal control problems with OpenOCL.